Italy strategic fund says made offer for stake in Spain's Deoleo

-MILAN, March 6 (Reuters) - Italy’s state-backed Fondo Strategico Italiano (FSI) said on Thursday it has made a non-binding offer to buy a 30 percent stake in Spanish olive oil manufacturer Deoleo, as it seeks to bring home some local brands.
+MILAN (Reuters) - Italy’s state-backed Fondo Strategico Italiano (FSI) said on Thursday it has made a non-binding offer to buy a 30 percent stake in Spanish olive oil manufacturer Deoleo (OLEO.MC), as it seeks to bring home some local brands.

-The stake in the olive oil company has been put on the block by several Spanish banks, including nationalised Spanish lender Bankia and Barcelona-based Caixabank.
+The stake in the olive oil company has been put on the block by several Spanish banks, including nationalized Spanish lender Bankia (BKIA.MC) and Barcelona-based Caixabank (CABK.MC).

 Bankia, which owns an 18.2 percent stake in Deoleo, is on a drive to shed assets after it received the biggest part of a 41 billion euro European bail-in for Spanish lenders last year.